Flintlock Pistol

 Features

-- Used as a club after firing
+- Could be reversed and used as a club after firing

-- Iconic weapon of pirates and cavalry
+- The emblematic weapon of pirates and cavalry

 Related